pos-dev/samoa-embassy/wp-content/plugins/premium-addons-for-elementor/readme.txt

 = 4.4.5 =

 - Tweak: Added Tilt option in Lottie Animation widget.
-- Tweak: Media Grid widget videos compatibility with PrettyPhoto lightbox.
+- Tweak: Media Gallery widget videos compatibility with PrettyPhoto lightbox.
 - Tweak: Improved comatibility with WPML for all widgets.
 - Fixed: Alignment controls icons not showing in editor panel.

 = 4.4.4 =

-- Fixed: Fixed issue related to self hosted videos in Media Grid widget.
+- Fixed: Fixed issue related to self hosted videos in Media Gallery widget.

 = 4.4.3 =

 - Tweak: Added Justify option to Content Alignment in Blog widget.
-- Fixed: Video lightbox conflict with some themes in Media Grid widget.
+- Fixed: Video lightbox conflict with some themes in Media Gallery widget.

 = 4.4.2 =